confluence/tonguefish/README.md

 ### Ignore

 You can ignore entries that match certain patterns.
 Currently one regex is allowed per field (you can combine multiple regexes to apply to a single field with `|`).
+Use `content` to search whatever field `tonguefish` decides to use as the content, and `link` to search whichever link `tonguefish` picks for the entry.
+Otherwise, any field that `feedparser` understands will be checked directly -- but it may not exist for certain feeds.

 ```toml
 [[feeds]]